 - Withdrawing from and Reapplying for a Minor

-- Meet with your academic adviser to refine your plans, discuss incorporating the minor into your major, and develop a semester-by-semester plan to meet requirements (and prerequisites).
+- Meet with your academic adviser to refine your plans, discuss incorporating the minor into your major, and develop a semester-by-semester plan to meet requirements.

 Declaring a minor does not guarantee that the required courses will be available or that you will be able to complete the minor.

-After Graduation: It is possible to be awarded a minor up to five years after your graduation.
-The following criteria apply: (1) the minor must have been offered at the time you graduated, (2) you satisfied all the requirements for the minor before you graduated, and (3) you have paid any fee assessed for the minor.
-Note: any minor requiring an audition or portfolio for admission cannot be awarded retroactively.
-To request a minor retroactively, contact the person responsible for the minor indicated in the resources below.
+- After graduation: you can retroactively declare a minor up to five years after graduation if the following criteria are met: (1) the minor must have been offered at the time you graduated, (2) you satisfied all the requirements for the minor before you graduated, and (3) you have paid any fee assessed for the minor.
+Note: any minor that has an entrance requirement cannot be awarded retroactively.
+To request a minor retroactively, contact the person responsible for the minor indicated in the Bulletin.

-Students admitted to a minor who interrupt their continuous enrollment must reapply for the minor when re-enrolling in the University if the minor is still desired.
+Students admitted to a minor who withdraw (interrupt continuous enrollment) must reapply for the minor when re-enrolling in the University if the minor is still desired.
 Requirements for the minor are those in effect at the time the student most recently entered the minor program.